Department of Health and Human Performance

 PFW Service Courses

 Several Texas State degree programs require Physical Fitness and Wellness (PFW) classes to give students knowledge, skills, and health-related benefits of physical activity.
 All students may elect to take PFW classes to learn new skills/activities, relieve stress, maintain health, and meet others with similar activity interests.
-Most students may elect to take PFW 1301 (Behavioral and Social Dimensions of Physical Activity and Wellness) to satisfy their general education requirement in social and behavioral sciences.
-The PFW program provides a wide variety of activity classes that include sports, games, indoor or outdoor activities both on and off campus.
+Most students may elect to take PFW 1301 (Social and Behavioral Dimensions of Physical Fitness and Wellness) to satisfy their general education requirement in social and behavioral sciences.
+The PFW program provides a wide variety of activity classes that include sports, games, and indoor or outdoor activities both on and off campus.
 PFW classes are for students of all ages, skill ranges, and abilities.
 Some PFW classes, however, are restricted to students who are involved in athletics, band, ROTC, and other organizations.
 Some off-campus classes have an additional activity fee appropriate for the instructor and facilities used.
 Contact the Director of the PFW Division if you have any questions about PFW classes.

 Admittance to the Educator Preparation Program